 We are now on Instagram!
 Follow guqprecollegeprograms to learn about our programs and apply.

 Educational Enrichment Programs

 MUN offers students and educators resources and training sessions geared towards preparing school groups for participation in the annual Georgetown Model United Nations Conference, the oldest MUN conference in Qatar.

 PG invites students in years 10, 11 and 12 of high school to explore the world of today in order to shape the world of tomorrow.
-The program is comprised of twice-a-month interactive workshops with the program culminating in a week-long after-school program in the spring, all geared towards personal and academic skills building.
+The program is comprised of once-a-month interactive workshops with the program culminating in a week-long after-school program in the spring, all geared towards personal and academic skills building.

 GPS helps prepare students for the challenges of university life.
 The three-week program introduces Georgetown Qatar's curriculum, provides SAT/ACT preparation sessions, includes preparatory courses in English and math, and offers study skills workshops.

 Georgetown Global Challengers (GGC) is a brand new initiative stemming from the Office of Educational Enrichment.
 GGC is a monthly workshop where high school students (Grade 11 and 12) get the unique opportunity to delve deeper into world issues through a series of workshops and learning exercises.
 Selected high school students will present their theses at an annual conference hosted at Georgetown University in April 2020.
 The selection process is competitive and only a maximum of 20 students would be chosen to attend this program.